mit-cml/yrtoolkit/yr/tutorials/ChickenBowling.md

 Here are some ideas of how you can expand your app:

-* Experiment with different scalings of the ball, pins, and chickens
+* Experiment with different scalings of the ball, pins, and chickens.
-* Save frames you create to use later
-* Download the Scaniverse app on your device and use it to create your own personal 3D models which you can upload into App Inventor
+* Download the Scaniverse app on your device and use it to create your own personal 3D models which you can upload into App Inventor.
-* Add a scoring tool that tracks how many points a user earns
+* Add a scoring tool that tracks how many points a user earns.